-The proposed project would be required to comply with the energy efficiency requirements of the City's Green Building Code, the Stormwater Management Ordinance, and the Residential Water Conservation Ordinance, all of which would promote energy and water efficiency, thereby reducing the proposed project's energy-related GHG emissions.33
+The proposed project would be required to comply with the energy efficiency requirements of the City's Green Building Code, the Stormwater Management Ordinance, Water Efficient Irrigation Ordinance, and the Residential Water Conservation Ordinance, all of which would promote energy and water efficiency, thereby reducing the proposed project's energy-related GHG emissions.39

 The proposed project's waste-related emissions would be reduced through compliance with the City's Recycling and Composting Ordinance, Construction and Demolition Debris Recovery Ordinance, and construction and demolition debris recycling requirements.
 These regulations reduce the amount of materials sent to a landfill, reducing GHGs emitted by landfill operations.
-These regulations also promote reuse of materials, conserving their embodied energy34 and reducing the energy required to produce new materials.
+These regulations also promote reuse of materials, conserving their embodied energy40 and reducing the energy required to produce new materials.

 Compliance with the City's street tree planting requirements would serve to increase carbon sequestration.
-Regulations requiring low-emitting finishes would reduce volatile organic compounds (VOCs).35 Thus, the proposed project was determined to be consistent with San Francisco's GHG reduction strategy.36
+Regulations requiring low-emitting finishes would reduce VOCs.41 Thus, the proposed project was determined to be consistent with San Francisco's GHG reduction strategy.42